-Key Factors in the Panic
+Key Players in the Panic

 Jay Cooke & Co.

-The reduction in demand for American railway securities in Europe was catastrophic for the bank since it had based its entire plan on European demand for U.S. railway securities.
+The reduction in demand for American railway securities in Europe was catastrophic for the banks since it had based its entire plan on European demand for U.S. railway securities.
 The fall in demand for these securities led to the bank owning 75% of Northern Pacific Railroad.
-As liabilities became know to the public, people started withdrawing their deposits from the bank, ultimately leading to its failure.
+As these liabilities became know to the public, people started withdrawing their deposits from the bank, ultimately leading to its failure.

 Germany, U.K. & Europe

 There was a high degree of demand for U.S. railway securities in countries like Germany.
 American banks such as Jay Cooke & Co. sensing this opportunity marketed railway securities to the Germans.
 This demand for securities was only augmented by the £200 million which France was required to pay to Germany after being defeated in the Franco-Prussian war.
 Thus, money followed to the U.S. from countries such as Germany, funding the boom in railway construction.

 This continued until Germany underwent a series of economic reforms in 1873 which created an opportunity for German investors to invest closer to home.
 Hence, funding for the U.S. railway construction boom from Germany dried up.